euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 One can argue this approach is not natural, but if we encapsulate the slice computation in a virtual slide API then we have an efficient way to store and retrieve our data.
-A better approach would be to have a direct access to the chunks, but the HDF5 API does not give such facility.
-Thus if we do not want to rewrite the library, the hyperslab mechanism is a solution.
+A better approach would be to have a direct access to the chunks, but actually the HDF5 API does not give such facility (it only provides direct chunk write up to now).
+Thus if we do not want to rewrite or extend the library, the hyperslab mechanism is a solution.
 However if we dislike this packing method, we can still use the following dataset layout :math:`(R,C,N_w,H,W)` with this chunk layout :math:`(1,1,1,H,W)`, where the slicing is more natural.
 Anyway the right approach is to test several dataset layouts and measure the I/O performance.
 The tools *h5perf* is made available for this purpose.
 More details about chunking can be found in the reference [HDF5-Chunking]_.

 This storage method can be easily extended to a more complicated acquisition scheme having z-stacks or a time dimension.